Ollie-Edwards/Conways-game-of-life/README.md

  - Esc clears all cells

 ### Rules:
- 1. Any dead cell with 3 live neigbours becomes alive
+ 1. Any dead cell with 3 live neighbours becomes alive
- 2. Any live cell with 0 or 1 neibourns dies
+ 2. Any live cell with 0 or 1 neighbours dies
  3. Any live cell with 2 or 4 neighbours stays alive

 # Structures